arcadiapage/arcadiapage.github.io/_posts/2021-07-26-four-links-july-2021.md

 - Helpful Links

 ---
-This month I focused on burnout at work.
+This month I'm focusing on writing about burnout at work.
 Even if you're not experiencing full on burnout, we all can feel overwhelmed by stuff to do from time to time.

 Here are some other resources I've found helpful for slowing down and doing less.